gamemann/Rust-Auto-Wipe/README.md

 # Rust Auto Wipe (WIP/In Development)
 ## Description
 An application made in Go for Rust servers operating with [Pterodactyl](https://pterodactyl.io/).
-This application automatically wipes server(s) weekly by default, but supports options such as monthly and biweekly.
+This application automatically wipes server(s) based off of cron jobs.
 The program is aimed to be as flexible as possible.
 With that said, there are many features including the following.

 * Allow rotating of map seeds.
 * Allow automatically changing the host name on each wipe with format support (including option replacements like `{day}` and `{month}`).
 * Deletion of files with the option to except specific types (e.g. don't delete player data such as states, identities, tokens, and more).
-* A flexible configuration and timing system.
+* A flexible configuration and uses a cron job system (support for multiple cron jobs per server).
 * Support for retrieving servers from Pterodactyl API and allowing environmental overrides.

 ## Configuration